watthedoodle/rdfs/README.md

-Reading the original paper ["The Google File System"](https://pdos.csail.mit.edu/6.824/papers/gfs.pdf) was the inspiration for HDFS _(Hadoop Distributed File System)_ that later gave way to Amazon's "S3" which has become almost "defacto" standard.
+Reading the original paper ["The Google File System"](https://pdos.csail.mit.edu/6.824/papers/gfs.pdf) was the inspiration for HDFS _(Hadoop Distributed File System)_ that later gave way to Amazon's "S3" which has become almost the "defacto" standard.
 Distributed file systems are super interesting and this project is an attempt to understand how distributed file systems work by building a toy version of the original GFS.

 ![img](GFS.png)